-The course aims to provide to the student an in-depth knowledge of the physical properties of conjugated organic and hybrid/organic systems, that constitute a class of materials with increasing technological interest for their use in photonics, optoelectronics and molecular electronics.
+The course aims to provide students with an in-depth knowledge of the physico-chemical properties of conjugated organic materials and hybrid / organic systems that constitute a class of materials of increasing technological interest for their use in photonics, optoelectronics and electronics to molecular scale.

 AIMS AND LEARNING OUTCOMES

 This teaching, in relation to the acquisition of knowledge in the chemical and physical field, aims to provide the tools for the student to acquire a thorough understanding of the chemical and physical properties of conjugated organic materials and hybrid/organic systems.
 Since the latter are a class of materials from the growing applicative/technological interest for their use in the field of photonics, optoelectronics and molecular electronics.

 In addition, the aim of the course is to develop the skills and competences of the student, enabling him to elaborate in a multidisciplinary approach the basic concepts previously acquired in the chemical and physical field.

 - Covalent bond: description according to MO and VB model, variational theorem, examples.

 - Intermolecular forces: Keesom, Debye and London.
 Development of a simple model for describing dispersive interaction forces.

 - Effective Hamiltonians: meaning and origin, application of the Huckel model for describing conjugate systems, advantages and limitations.